Last updated: January 12, 2021

 A key intervention to prevent community transmission of SARS-CoV-2 is the prompt isolation of people with active COVID-19 infection.
-To be most effective at controlling spread, these strategies should be followed with contact tracing and a 14-day quarantine of those deemed to have been exposed (CDC, May 2020).
+To be most effective at controlling spread, these strategies should be followed with contact tracing and a quarantine period of 14, 10 or 7 days for individuals who have been exposed, based on considerations discussed further below.

 Healthcare settings use similar mitigation strategies, but with the addition of administrative and engineering controls such as dedicated clinical in-patient units of single negative pressure rooms with frequent air exchanges for patients known or suspected to have COVID-19, personal protective equipment for healthcare workers also plays an important role (CDC, July 2020).